 Radio presenter Roger Nordmann and entertainer Jack Rollan began what has become a 70-year success story.
 On 26 September 1946 they made their first appeal on Radio Sottens (now RTS) in aid of children suffering from the effects of the war.

 Soon after, they created their own radio programme, the ‘Chaîne de Bonheur’, or ‘chain of happiness’ – now known in English as Swiss Solidarity.
 Because whoever was best able to fulfil a wish could propose the next good deed.

 At the beginning, Swiss Solidarity primarily collected material donations, and was totally overrun with packages and aid items.

 Above all, our founders were radio presenters with generous hearts.
 Today we are the largest private humanitarian aid donor in Switzerland.
-For over 30 years we have been an autonomous foundation and the humanitarian arm of the Swiss Broadcasting Corporation, SRG SSR.
+For nearly 40 years we have been an autonomous foundation and the humanitarian arm of the Swiss Broadcasting Corporation, SRG SSR.

 Today we collect money rather than material donations.
 With the money raised we finance aid projects run by our 25 partner NGOs.